How do you organise an effective sales tour? Methods & tools

 A sales tour means a sales tour plan.
 They go hand in hand.

-Organising a delivery round or a customer visit is not something you can improvise, or you run the risk of wasting a lot of time.
+You can't improvise the organisation of a delivery round or a customer visit, or you risk wasting a lot of time.

 A sales tour plan is the document, in the form of a map or calendar, used to plan all the sales visits to be made over the course of a day, week or month.

-The aim is to schedule as many meetings as possible while limiting travel costs and journey times, depending on the geographical location of customers and sales representatives, and their mode of transport.
+The aim is to schedule as many meetings as possible while limiting travel costs and journey times, depending on the geographical location of the customers and the sales representatives, and their mode of transport.

 Preparing rounds

-Before mapping out the sales rounds, the sales manager assesses :
+Before mapping out the rounds, the sales manager assesses :

 - the potential number of visits, i.e. the working time that the sales force can devote to customer visits, taking into account :